ogierpaul/Udacity-Data-Engineer-NanoDegree/p5_pipeline_airflow/Readme.md

     - not needed for Redshift as it will directly query S3
 - Dockersetup
     - store Docker files to create images of Airflow and Postgres
-    - and sample scripts how to launch airflow and pg as stand-alone
+    - and sample scripts how to launch airflow and pg as stand-alone for debugging
 - docker-compose.yml, .env files:
     - environment-specific files, need to be configured before launching docker-compose